uhub/awesome-actionscript-sorted/README.md

 * [Geometry-Wars-Clone](https://github.com/Ted-Mediacollege/Geometry-Wars-Clone-Flash) - A geometry wars clone written in actionscript 3 air (starling + AGAL)
 * [FlexTTD](https://github.com/karto/FlexTTD) - an open source clone of the Microprose game "Transport Tycoon Deluxe"
 * [AS3-Example-Games](https://github.com/videlais/ActionScript3-Example-Games) - Flixel-based ActionScript 3 game examples
 * [Mode](https://github.com/AdamAtomic/Mode) - A small (but sadly not that simple) demo game built on the flixel framework.
-Hopefully it will become kind of obsolete with the creation of more targeted, simple, and smaller open source demo games!
+* [Stellar](https://github.com/AdamAtomic/Stellar) - Abandoned prototype for a dynamically generated RPG overworld
+* [GraveRobbers](https://github.com/AdamAtomic/GraveRobbers) - My #LD48 entry, a sort of GIRP-inspired tower defense
+* [SnakeWars](https://github.com/SuyashMShepHertz/SnakeWars) - Basic Multiplayer Snake Game
+* [Asteroids](https://github.com/richardlord/Asteroids) - An example game built with the Ash framework.

+### Game Controller

+* [Gamepad](https://github.com/iainlobb/Gamepad) - Gamepad simulates an analog joystick input using the keyboard.
+Many times when we access key presses, what we are really doing is pretending that WASD, the arrow keys or some other combination are actually a D-pad or joystick with an X and Y axis, and 1 or 2 fire buttons.
+Gamepad handles the event capture, maths and other details of this for you, so you only have to think about how you want your game to respond to this input.
+* [as3dpad](https://github.com/duckleg/as3dpad) - as3dpad is a virtual gamepad designed for Adobe AIR mobile.
+You can develop a iOS/Android game and receive user data from the touch screen.
+X and Y axis data will be represented to “UP”, “DOWN”, “LEFT”, “RIGHT” and a radians.
+* [Advanced_Joystick](https://github.com/justjoeyuk/Advanced_Joystick) - A simple Joystick for the Starling Framework.
+Great for Mobile Use.
+* [as3-controller-input](https://github.com/arkeus/as3-controller-input) - A library to abstract away Ouya and Xbox360 input and allow you to interact with controllers in games made with Adobe Air, both on PC and on the Ouya.
+* [Virtual_Controllers](https://github.com/Pixadecimal/Virtual_Controllers) - Virtual controls for use in Flash based games on touch devices.
+Includes thumbstick and button ui elements

 ### Game Engine